daviscvance/Notes/data_engineering.md

 -   Installation and management of in-memory clusters and other devops tasks which are operationally difficult.
--   Theres a 500ms latency when streaming with micro-batches of records, instead of processing oen record at a time.
+-   Theres a 500ms latency when streaming with micro-batches of records, instead of processing one record at a time.
+-   Lack of native system to organize, store, and process data files (DFS).

 PaaS cloud-based distributed in-memory engines (GCP/ AWS/ Azure) have answered these operational frustrations by offering abilities cheaply to scale up or down